Vermont Halloween Events

 DEAD NORTH – FARMLAND OF TERROR Danville, VT

-This annual haunted event in Danville is so popular, it sells out each year.
+This annual haunted event in the Northeast Kingdom Vermont town of Danville is so popular, it sells out each year.
 Come experience the “Old North Village” excavation, and plan on being terrified by what has been dug up!
 Activities include a half-mile walk of terror through a haunted cornfield, wagon rides, and many haunted town buildings to explore.
 Be ready to meet the half-dead residents of North Village and be prepared to scream at the top of your lungs.
 Not recommended for the wee ones or those faint of heart.

 QUEEN CITY GHOST WALK Burlington, VT